 Constant improvement.
 The GWOTMF seeks constant improvement in all that it does, both as an organization and within its individual members.
 The GWOTMF recognizes that it will be a long road from inception to completion of their mission, and that accurate adaptation is the vehicle that will enable this monument to become a reality.
 Constant improvement served the US military well on the field of battle, and it will now as the GWOTMF and its supporters address legislative, bureaucratic, organizational, and financial challenges associated with such an important undertaking.

-Partners.
-Realizing that this sacred mission requires assistance from all Americans, the GWOTMF is a willing partner with other responsible Veteran non-profits operating in the veteran service organization space.
-The GWOTMF also partners with private and public foundations that support its mission and vision.
+Teamwork.
+Realizing that this sacred mission requires assistance from all Americans, the GWOTMF is willing to work alongside other responsible non-profits.
+The GWOTMF also works with private and public foundations that support its mission and vision.